-The Indiculus superstitionum et paganiarum (Small index of superstitions and paganism) was written in Latin in the eight century and is a collection of capitularies identifying and condemning pagan practices and beliefs.
+The Indiculus superstitionum et paganiarum (Small index of superstitions and paganism) was written in Latin in the eighth century and is a collection of capitularies identifying and condemning pagan practices and beliefs.
 The manuscript is in the Vatican Library, in Codex Palatinus Latinus 577.
-Preceding the text of The Indiculus superstitionum et paganiarum is a Baptismal Vow in Old Low Franconian, a vow that was probably used in baptisms of converts.
+Preceding the text of The Indiculus superstitionum et paganiarum is a Baptismal Vow in Old Low Franconian, a vow that was probably used in baptisms of converts in Old Saxony.
 What is known for sure is that an Anglo-Saxon monk wrote down a Baptismal Vow, followed by The Indiculus superstitionum et paganiarum in one manuscript in the late 8th century in Fulda (well south of Old Saxony), and the manuscript traveled to Mainz in 1479.
 From Mainz it went to the Bibliotheca Palatina in Heidelberg and arrived in Rome no later than 1623.

 I am going to discuss scholars’ opinion of both the Baptismal Vow (which has converts deny Thor, Odin, and Sahsnoth) and the Indiculus superstitionum et paganiarum.
 My opinion (my arguments are below) is that the Baptismal Vow was written in Old Low Franconian by an Anglo-Saxon monk.
 I also believe that the Indiculus superstitionum et paganiarum is from Boniface’s time (the 740s AD).
 This means these sources are more than 470 years OLDER than the Eddas and Sagas.
 I also believe that the Indiculus superstitionum et paganiarum has some Old Saxon words, and some Celtic words.
 Therefore, Saxon Heathens may not wish to accept every part of it as being peculiar to the Saxons.
 This is despite the fact that the Baptismal Vow put in front of it in Codex Palatinus Latinus 577.
 I follow the views of scholars Alain Dierkens and Bernadette Filotas that the Indiculus superstitionum et paganiarum was born by Carloman’s Missionary Council, the Concilium Germanicum on the 21st of April in the year 742/743, which was presided over by Boniface.